Kenosha News

 The Kenosha News is a daily newspaper published in Kenosha, Wisconsin, United States.
-With a circulation of 18,000 daily and 22,000 Sunday, the morning paper serves southeastern Wisconsin and northeastern Illinois.
+The morning paper serves southeastern Wisconsin and northeastern Illinois.
 It was the original and flagship property of United Communications Corporation.

-The News also prints the free KN Sampler, which is delivered by mail to homes in the city of Kenosha, as well as select zip codes in Lake County, Illinois.
+The News also prints the free KN Sampler, which is delivered by mail to homes in the city of Kenosha, as well as select ZIP Codes in Lake County, Illinois.

 In January 2019, Lee Enterprises purchased the Kenosha News, as well as its sister paper, the Lake Geneva Regional News, from United Communications Corporation.

+History

 Early years

 The Kenosha News traces its history back to Wisconsin's first newspaper, the Green-Bay Intelligencer, founded in 1833.
 In 1837, the Intelligencer was purchased by Charles Sholes, who moved his printing plant to Kenosha three years later and began printing the Southport Telegraph.
 Sholes' brother Christopher, sometimes described as the inventor of the typewriter, subsequently purchased the Telegraph from Charles.
 After merging with the Kenosha Tribune in 1855 and the Kenosha Courier in 1888, the weekly newspaper became known as the Telegraph-Courier.

 The Evening News had been the dream of Frank Haydon Hall, whose ambition was to establish a daily newspaper for the growing community where he had settled a few years before.
 In August 1891, Hall, who was also a partner in a large Chicago printing firm, purchased the Telegraph-Courier from Levi Cass.
 The venerable weekly, which continued as a sister publication to the Evening News, became the springboard for Hall's new daily.
 In those days, it was common for a newspaper to openly support one of the political parties, and the Evening News was no exception.
 It would be, Hall declared, "dedicated to the principles" of the then-dominant Republican Party.

 The Kenosha Evening News was first published on the afternoon of September 22, 1894.
 During its first two years of publication, the newspaper had a circulation of fewer than 400 copies.
 The number of copies sold daily increased to 1,100 at the turn of the 20th century, and to more than 3,000 by 1915.
 After World War I, daily circulation tripled, to nearly 10,000 in 1925.
 By 1947, the figure topped 18,000.
 Today's Kenosha News circulation averages around 22,000 copies.

 The early Evening News was a simple six-column, four-page broadsheet, printed on a cylinder press and folded by hand.
 Its first subscriber, reportedly, was Johnson A. Jackson, secretary-treasurer of a local factory that manufactured baby furniture.
 Its second was Eugene R. Head, who, two years later, would own the Evening News.